Jake Hager: Championship reigns (2008–2010)

-Teaming with Dolph Ziggler and United States Champion (2011–2012)
+Teaming with Dolph Ziggler; United States Champion (2011–2012)

-On the February 28 episode of Raw, Swagger was announced as Michael Cole's trainer for his match at WrestleMania XXVII against Jerry Lawler.
+On the February 28, 2011 episode of Raw, Swagger was announced as Michael Cole's trainer for his match at WrestleMania XXVII on April 3 against Jerry Lawler.
 On the March 28 episode of Raw, Swagger faced Lawler in a singles match, which he won by disqualification after Lawler attacked him with a steel chair.
-At WrestleMania, Swagger receive a Stone Cold Stunner from the guest referee, Stone Cold Steve Austin when attempting to withdraw Cole from the match.
+At WrestleMania, Swagger received a Stone Cold Stunner from the guest referee, Stone Cold Steve Austin when attempting to withdraw Cole from the match.
 Cole went on to win the match via disqualification.
 On April 26, Swagger was drafted to the Raw brand as part of the 2011 supplemental draft.
-At Extreme Rules, Swagger teamed with Cole to defeat Jerry Lawler and Jim Ross in a Country Whipping match.
+At Extreme Rules on May 1, Swagger teamed with Cole to defeat Jerry Lawler and Jim Ross in a Country Whipping match.
 Swagger ended his partnership with Cole on the May 16 episode of Raw, after Cole insulted him.

 Beginning on May 23, Swagger feuded with Evan Bourne, with both men trading victories on several episodes of Raw.
-At Capitol Punishment, Bourne defeated Swagger to end the feud.
-Swagger competed in his second Money in the Bank ladder match at the Money in the Bank pay-per-view, however he was unsuccessful as the match was won by Alberto Del Rio.
+At Capitol Punishment on June 19, Bourne defeated Swagger to end the feud.
+Swagger competed in his second Money in the Bank ladder match at the Money in the Bank pay-per-view on July 17, which Alberto Del Rio won.

 On the August 15 episode of Raw, after defeating Alex Riley, Swagger suggested to Vickie Guerrero that she should manage multiple clients, in the vein of managers like Bobby Heenan and Freddie Blassie.
 The following week, Swagger had a "tryout" match, but was distracted by Guerrero arguing with Dolph Ziggler at ringside, and lost the match.
-Swagger and Ziggler continued to fight over Guerrero for the next few weeks, which led to a match being for Ziggler's United States Championship at Night of Champions, also involving Riley and John Morrison.
+Swagger and Ziggler continued to fight over Guerrero for the next few weeks, which led to a match being for Ziggler's United States Championship at Night of Champions on September 18, also involving Riley and John Morrison.
 At Night of Champions, Swagger was unsuccessful in winning the title as Ziggler retained.
-On the September 19 episode of Raw, Guerrero agreed to manage Swagger.
+On the September 19 episode of Raw SuperShow, Guerrero agreed to manage Swagger.
 As a result, Swagger and Ziggler formed an alliance, with Swagger helping Ziggler retain his championship.
-At both the Hell in a Cell and Vengeance pay-per-views, Swagger and Ziggler unsuccessfully challenged Air Boom (Evan Bourne and Kofi Kingston) for the WWE Tag Team Championship.
+At both Hell in a Cell on October 2 and Vengeance on October 23, Swagger and Ziggler unsuccessfully challenged Air Boom (Evan Bourne and Kofi Kingston) for the WWE Tag Team Championship.